-The Skills Appraisal is used by certain programs to determine whether you are ready for post-secondary courses by assessing your reading and writing skills.
+The Skills Appraisal is used by certain programs to determine whether you are ready for post-secondary courses.
+The Skills Appraisal assesses your reading and writing skills.
 Your program may also require you to be tested in mathematics.

 It is important that you write the test as soon as possible after applying to a program so that a decision on your admissibility can be made quickly.

 If you live more than 200 kilometres from Edmonton, you may write the test in your own community by submitting the Exam Supervision Form.
 Arrange for exam supervision as soon as possible because this process will take additional time.

 Rewriting the test

-Normally, you have only one chance to write the appraisal.
+Normally, you have only one chance to write the skills appraisal.
 Exceptions are sometimes made if there is reason to believe you could do better.
 If this is so, arrange to see an advisor in the Office of the University Registrar or an advisor in your program.
 You may enrol online in SKAP 0002: Skills Appraisal Rewrite only after you have received permission.
 If you enrol without prior permission, you may be turned away at the exam sitting.